Security Management Policy (IS Policy)

-Information security is essential to an organization's business because it helps to (1) maintain a reliable service, (2) achieve and maintain compliance with various laws and regulations in the countries in which an organization operates in, (3) protect an organization's clients and their information, (4) comply with customers’ and regulators’ security requirements, and (5) manage and reduce risk to an organization’s activities.
+Information security is essential to an organization’s business because it helps to (1) maintain a reliable service, (2) achieve and maintain security compliance with various laws and regulations in the countries in which an organization operates in, (3) protect an organization’s clients and their information, (4) comply with customers’ and regulators’ security requirements, and (5) manage and reduce risk to an organization’s activities.

 Focus areas when creating an information system policy

-depending on the region you operate in, customer you operate with, or type of service/product provided, you may have to comply with certain regulations such as GDPR, CCPA, LGPD, or POPI.
+Depending on the region you operate in, customer you operate with, or type of service/product provided, you may have to comply with certain regulations such as GDPR, CCPA, LGPD, or POPI.
 It would be good to disclose this within the policy and stipulate the responsibility undertaken by your organization to ensure compliance with these regulations.

-Information classification & Ownership of Assets:
+Information classification and ownership of assets: